akash-network/cosmos-omnibus/README.md

 Configuration is achieved using environment variables, with shortcuts available for common setups.
 Every aspect of the node configuration can be achieved in this way.

+Additional features are included to make running a node as simple as possible

+1. Chain configuration can be sourced from a remote JSON file
+1. Genesis file can be downloaded and unzipped in various ways
-Additionally the node private keys can be backed up and restored from any S3 compatible storage provider, such as Sia or Storj, via [Filebase](https://filebase.com/).
+1. Private keys can be backed up and restored from any S3 compatible storage provider, such as Sia or Storj via [Filebase](https://filebase.com/).
+1. A snapshot script is included to create an archive of a node's data directory at a certain time or day and upload it

 ## Networks